sargunv/modsman/README.md

 ## Usage

 Some basic knowledge of how to use the command line on your system is expected.
-The following commands will assume you're using Bash or PowerShell.
+The following commands will assume you're using Bash or PowerShell, but everything except the wildcard applies to CMD as well.

 ### Initialize Modsman